mistifyio/go-zfs/CONTRIBUTING.md

 * golint
 * errcheck

-Many editors can run these on save.
+Many editors can execute the above on save.

 ----
 Guidelines based on http://azkaban.github.io/contributing.html